FBC Missions - Witness 247

 Opportunity: Team members are needed to guide discussion, lead worship and prayers, and connect with inmates.

-Opportunity: Bring pasta, rice, cream of chicken soup, cream of mushroom soup, boxed cake mix, and/or canned frosting to the church office anytime!
+Opportunity: Volunteer to serve lunches and donate food items (pasta, rice, cream of chicken soup, cream of mushroom soup, boxed cake mix, and/or canned frosting can be brought to the church office)

 meals on wheels